 - Managing waste for your village’s health, wealth and future

 - ‘All rubbish is not created equal’ (some is poisonous but other waste can be used productively)

 - How to set up a waste committee

 - How a waste bank functions

 - Organic waste and permaculture

 - Creating products from waste

-The eco-mentoring program will include conducting pre and post-program surveys to measure the impact of this program, such as waste sorting and recycling rates, and changes in attitudes to waste.
-The total cost of implementing eco-mentoring packages over the coming year in 8 villages is 8,400 pounds – a little over just £1000 per village.
+The eco-mentoring programme will include conducting pre and post-programme surveys to measure the impact of this programme, such as waste sorting and recycling rates, and changes in attitudes to waste.

 *Training 10 to 20 Waste Warriors in each village, meaning at least 80 champions mobilising teams and educating others in their villages, with our ongoing technical support.